demisto/content-docs/content-repo/extra-docs/packs/integrations-and-incident-health-check.md

 | AutoCloseInvestigation | This input determines if the investigation should close automatically after rerunning the scripts.|
  ---

+## Notes
+1. To prevent exceeding quota limits, configured instances in which the *Do not use by default* checkbox was selected, will not be tested by this pack.

 ## Troubleshooting
 The Health Check for Integrations and Incidents  pack contains several incident fields which are associated with the **Integrations and Incidents Health Check** incident type.